KrishnaKumarSoni/ft-trip-analytics/README.md

 - Latitude/longitude in decimal degrees
 - Multiple trips can be included in one file (using trip_id column)

+## Deployment

+### Local Development
+Follow the setup instructions above for local development.

+### Production Deployment (Render)
+See `DEPLOYMENT.md` for detailed instructions on deploying to Render.

+**Important**: On Render's free tier:
+- PDFs are stored temporarily and auto-deleted after 1 hour
+- Download your files promptly after generation
+- No persistent storage available on free tier

 ## Technical Details

 - **Backend**: Python Flask with pandas for data processing